You can filter LA events by these categories: Day Hikes / Events - Overnight Trips - All Events - Monday Night LA Hikes

 Carpooling Encouraged: Limited parking spaces available.
 Expect high visitor use to fill the parking lot.
 Arrive early!
 Vehicles line up at the gate to get in.

 Camping (free) available on site at Whitewater Preserve.
 You can reserve a spot for camping when you register here for the training.
 Tent camping and small RV or trailer allowed if they will fit in the 20' parking spaces in the parking lot (you may take 2 spaces, one for your vehicle and one for you trailer) Restrooms, water, tables available.
 No fires of any kind.
 Only gas or propane for cooking.
 There are no trash containers -pack it out, no hookups and generators are prohibited.
 Arrive before 4:30 pm since the gates lock at 5 pm.
+Overnight campers will be provided the combination to the gate lock for after hours access.
 No alcohol or smoking.
 Photos of the camp area click here.

 Hotel/motel/RV accommodations located in the Palm Springs area which is approximately 30-40 minute drive to Whitewater Preserve training site.